QubesOS/qubes-posts/2020-10-05-new-gentoo-templates-and-maintenance-infrastructure.md

 TemplateVMs (or StandaloneVMs).
 For example, one could customize the Gentoo Qubes Builder to create a [ClipOS](https://clip-os.org/en/) build.

-The new Gentoo templates are available in tree flavors.
+The new Gentoo templates are available in three flavors.
 The [default (Gnome)](https://www.qubes-os.org/doc/templates/gentoo/), [minimal](https://www.qubes-os.org/doc/templates/minimal/), and [XFCE](https://www.qubes-os.org/doc/templates/xfce/).
 Currently, they